volume-em/zooniverse-tools/README.md

 ```

 **NOTE: If the directory training_data already exists, the segmentations will simply
-be added into the existing structure with datasets still remaining correctly grouped.**
+be added into the existing structure with datasets remaining correctly grouped.**

+## Data Analysis

+The ```data_analyis.ipynb``` notebook enables visualization of individual user-created annotations along with the generated consensus.
+This kind of analysis can be useful to identify users who are struggling to create accurate annotations or to identify images that are difficult to annotate and may require follow up.